Benefits you can claim if you are not working or are on a low income

 Statutory Sick Pay

 If you are an employee and you are unable to work due to ill health, you may be entitled to Statutory Sick Pay (SSP) for the first 28 weeks that you are off sick.
-To qualify for SSP you must earn an average of £123 a week.
+Prior to 6 April 2026 to qualify for SSP you must have earned an average of £125 a week in April 2025/26.
+However, from 6 April 2026 the earnings threshold is being abolished so you can qualify for SSP without needing to earn at least £125 a week.
 SSP is administered and paid by your employer.

 If you are not entitled to SSP or your SSP has run out you may be able to claim New-Style Employment and Support Allowance or Universal Credit instead.